sdsc-hpc-training-org/data_vis_with_python/Docs/source/overview.md

 <h1>Bokeh</h1>
 “Bokeh is an interactive visualization library for modern web browsers.
 It serves as a web-based front end to matplotlib using JavaScript behind the scenes to run in a browser”.
 Learn more at <a href="https://docs.bokeh.org/en/latest/index.html" target="_new">https://docs.bokeh.org/en/latest/index.html</a>.

+<h1>Matplotlib</h1>

+Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.
+Matplotlib is the 'default' visualization application for Python.
+Learn more at <a href="https://matplotlib.org/">https://matplotlib.org/</a>.

 <h1>Seaborn</h1>

 Seaborn is a Python data visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive and informative statistical graphics.
 Learn more at <a href="https://seaborn.pydata.org/">https://seaborn.pydata.org/</a>.